 - Walking sticks or poles (we can rent them).

 Your Travel Guide at a glance

-The trip to Choquequirao 7 days of adventure.
+The trip to Choquequirao trek 7 days

 To start the trek to Choquequirao, the last refuge of the Incas, we leave early in the morning in a private transport from Cusco, heading to the district of San Pedro de Cachora.
 We take the main road from Cusco to Abancay, with a detour at Ramal, where we take a dirt road for 16 km to the village of Cachora, while accompanied by a beautiful panorama of landscapes.

 San Pedro de Cachora has a varied climate, characterized by a rainy season from November to March and a clear, dry season from April to October.
 Cachora is located at 2903 masl, with impressive views of the landscape, highlighting the nearby snow-capped peak “Padreyoc”.

 The views are very inspiring and breathtaking as we travel through an amazing variety of ecological zones, from the cultivated valleys of the Andes, down through an arid and hot canyon with Capoc, Cactus and Agave trees, and up through a region of lush rainforest, under the towering snow-capped peaks of the Vilcabamba mountain range.